credo-ai/credoai_lens/docs/README.md

 # Documentation & Website Generation

+To build the documentation locally, run `make html` from the `/docs` directory and the docs site will build to: `docs/_build/html/index.html`, which can be opened in the browser.
+> Make sure you have [Sphinx installed](https://www.sphinx-doc.org/en/master/usage/installation.html) if you are building the docs site locally.

-Building the docs requires additional dependencies listed in [`./requirements-dev.txt`](./requirements-dev.txt).
+Building the docs requires additional dependencies listed in [`docs/requirements.txt`](docs/requirements-dev.txt).

 This directory contains the content relevant to documentation & website generation using `sphinx`.
 The most important resource is `conf.py` which